 To learn more about how spinal decompression tables help patients get the results they need, you can download our case studies here:

-As with any health, a decompression table is not the only option for herniated discs, facet syndrome, or other back pain issues.
+As with any healthcare issue, spinal decompression therapy with a decompression table is not the only option for herniated discs, facet syndrome, or other back pain issues.
 Indeed, many patients who benefit from spinal decompression therapy do so only after other options have failed to give them relief.

 Following are some alternatives to spinal decompression therapy using a decompression table: